V-Sekai/.github/profile/README.md

-V-Sekai is creating a free, open source virtual reality platform.
-Our goal is to make it user-friendly and cater to the needs of the VR community. 😊
+V-Sekai caters to the needs of the open source VR community.
+We're trying to make a user-friendly and free virtual reality platform.

 We'd be thrilled if you join the V-Sekai team on our [Discord server](https://discord.gg/7BQDHesck8)!